takamuffin/aws-foundry-ssl/README.md

 If you _do_ need to access the server outside of the schedule, you can always start and stop it manually from the EC2 list without affecting the Resource Scheduler.

+If your needs are more complex, you could instead consider setting up the [AWS Instance Scheduler stack](https://aws.amazon.com/solutions/implementations/instance-scheduler-on-aws/).
+There's a nominal cost per month to run the services required.

 ## Security and Updates

 Linux auto-patching is enabled by default.
 A utility script `utils/kernel_updates.sh` also exists to help you manage this if you want to disable, re-enable, or run it manually.